By Toronto Coin Expo

-These rare items and many other interesting coins, tokens and banknotes will be available for viewing at the Expo prior to the Geoffrey Bell Auction on April 22 at the Toronto Reference Library, located at 789 Yonge Street.
+These rare items and many other interesting coins, tokens and banknotes will be available for viewing at the Expo prior to the Geoffrey Bell Auction on September 29 at the Toronto Reference Library, located at 789 Yonge Street.
 The Toronto Coin Expo is Canada’s premier coin & banknote show and auction.
 The public is invited to the bourse floor where 50+ dealer tables will be offering coins, medals, tokens and banknotes from Canada and the world.
-For full information, please visit www.torontocoinexpo.ca.
+For full information, please visit www.torontocoinexpo.ca or contact Jared Stapleton at (647) 403-7334.